hundredblocks/ml-powered-applications/README.md

 Then, install project requirements by using:

 `pip install -r requirements.txt`

-The library uses a few models from spacy.
-To download the small English model (required to run the app), run this command from a terminal with your virtualenv
-activated:

-`python -m spacy download en_core_web_sm`

 Finally, the notebooks and library leverage the `nltk` package.
 The package comes with a set of resources that need to be individually downloaded.